jianyu-li/immich-home-assistant/README.md

 A fork from [immich-home-assistant](https://github.com/outadoc/immich-home-assistant) that incorporates some of the pull requests since the development is a little stale.

+# Updates from original

+### 🖼️ Crop Mode Options

+The crop_mode option controls how images are displayed on your screen, especially when dealing with mismatched orientations.
+Choose the mode that best suits your display and aesthetic preferences:

+🔀 Combine images
+	•	Description: Pairs two portrait-oriented images side-by-side on a single canvas, centered vertically.
+	•	Behavior:
+	•	If two portrait images are available, they are combined into one landscape image.
+	•	If only one portrait image is available, it’s held until the next portrait arrives.
+	•	Falls back to a landscape image if no portrait pair is possible.
+	•	Best for: Portrait-heavy albums, maximizing screen space, dynamic pairings.

+✂️ Crop single image
+	•	Description: Crops a single image to exactly fill the screen dimensions, possibly trimming edges.
+	•	Behavior: Uses smart cropping (ImageOps.fit) to preserve center content but may cut off sides or top/bottom.
+	•	Best for: Slideshows, digital frames, or dashboards where exact fit matters more than full image preservation.

+📏 None
+	•	Description: Resizes the image to fit the screen without cropping.
+	•	Behavior: Entire image is shown using letterboxing or pillarboxing if needed.
+	•	Best for: Preserving full image content, galleries, or artistic displays.

+### Better Compatibility
+The original was not compatible with file formats like HEIC, this new version uses the thumbnail preview to load the picture instead of the original photo file.

 This custom integration for Home Assistant allows you to display random pictures from your Immich instance right inside your dashboards.

 ### What is Immich?